AlexisSzerman/AlexisSzerman/README.md

 - 🔭 I’m currently working on Alcohommerce, the booze e-commerce
 - 🌱 I’m currently learning React
-- 🤔 I’m looking for help for getting my first IT job
+- 🤔 I’m looking help for getting my first IT job
 - 📫 How to reach me: ...